sergie-o/Predictive-Maintenance-Project/README.md

 2. **EDA**
    - Explored variable distributions, relationships, and failure patterns.
 3. **Visualization**
-   - Boxplots for thresholds
+   - Boxplots for threshold detection
-   - Histograms for distributions
+   - Histograms for distribution analysis
-   - Heatmaps for correlations
+   - Heatmaps for correlation checks
-   - Pairplots for interactions
+   - Pairplots for variable interactions
+4. **SQL Analysis**
+   - Wrote queries to extract failure counts, success rates, and variable relationships directly from the database.

 ---

 ## 📊 Key Findings
-- **Tool Wear > 175 min** greatly increases failure likelihood.
+- **Tool Wear > 175 min** significantly increases the probability of machine failure.
-- **Torque > 60 Nm**, especially when combined with high tool wear, is a strong risk factor.
+- **Torque > 60 Nm** combined with high tool wear is a strong risk factor.
 - **Process Temperature > 310 K** often coincides with failures.
-- Strong correlation between air and process temperature amplifies operational stress on the machine.
+- Air temperature and process temperature are highly correlated, influencing operational stress levels.

 ---